jac307/MediaArtTutorials/MEDIA2DF3/Comp-Tech-2.md

 ### Apply Your Colour Palettes
 Apply one of your custom palettes to each duplicated composition.
+When applying your color palettes, you can also work with Colour Contrast, Perspective and/or Gradation.
 - **Naming Protocol:** `Lastname-Firstname-CompTech2-#.pdf`

 <img src="imgs/17.png" style="width: 80%; height: auto;">